Interdisciplinary Physics Major

 *PHYSICS 390 and these 400 level Physics course must be completed with a minimum grade of a C- in each course and a cumulative average of C or higher.

-Students who have a cumulative grade point average of at least 3.4 are encouraged to elect an Honors concentration in Interdisciplinary Physics.
-In addition to the regular departmental requirements for the concentration, candidates for Honors must elect an additional three credits of PHYSICS from courses numbered 401 and above which are not otherwise required and elect an additional 3 credit course as part of the cognate program.
+Students who have a cumulative grade point average of at least 3.4 are encouraged to elect an Honors plan in Interdisciplinary Physics.
+In addition to the regular departmental requirements for the major, candidates for Honors must elect an additional three credits of PHYSICS from courses numbered 401 and above which are not otherwise required and elect an additional 3 credit course as part of the cognate program.
 They must also complete a senior Honors thesis based on research (PHYSICS 498/499) done under the supervision of a faculty member.
 Some students in this degree line are pursuing interdisciplinary or dual degrees.
-Students wishing to complete an Honors senior thesis with a faculty member outside the Physics Department must meet with a concentration advisor for prior approval.
+Students wishing to complete an Honors senior thesis with a faculty member outside the Physics Department must meet with a department advisor for prior approval.

 - Academics & Requirements